JohnnyDeeee/Dyfolio/README.md

 google-chrome --allow-file-access-from-files
 ```

-# Adjusting Stafolio to your needs
+# Adjusting Dyfolio to your needs

 If you are familiar with json you should be okay adjusting the folio to your needs, if not I hope that the little tutorial below will help.